pkmklong/Python-Swift-Core-ML-Tutorial/README.md

 ```
 <b>STEP 4.</b> Start a new Xcode project
 <br>And that’s it for python.
 From hereon, we can complete a basic app using Xcode and Swift.
 This can be done with the setup below.
-<br>Create a new Xcode project and choose “App.”
+<br><i>Create a new Xcode project and choose “App.”</i>
 ![](https://github.com/pkmklong/IOS_CoreML/blob/main/start_xcode_1.png)
-Name your project and select the “SwiftUI” Interface.
+<i>Name your project and select the “SwiftUI” Interface.</i>
 ![](https://github.com/pkmklong/IOS_CoreML/blob/main/start_xcode_2.png)
-Drag and drop the .mlmodel file saved above into your Xcode directory.
-This automatically generates a Swift class for your model as shown in the editor below.
+<i>Drag and drop the <b>.mlmodel</b> file saved above into your Xcode directory.
+This automatically generates a Swift class for your model as shown in the editor below.</i>
 ![](https://github.com/pkmklong/IOS_CoreML/blob/main/start_xcode_3.png)

 <b>STEP 5.</b> Build a model UI
-<br>Next we’ll build a basic UI by modifying the ContentView.swift file.
+<br>Next we’ll build a basic UI by modifying the <b>ContentView.swift</b> file.
 The code below sets up a UI to input house attributes and generate a price prediction.
-The key elements here include stepper structs that enable user input (lines 19–30) and a call to our trained model to predict house price.
-Steppers are basically widgets that modify the state of our house attribute variables (lines 6–8).
-A button on the navigation bar (line 31–40) calls our model from within the predictPrice function (line 46).
-This produces an alert message with the predicted price.
+The key elements here include [stepper structs](https://developer.apple.com/documentation/swiftui/stepper) that enable user input (lines 19–30) and a call to our trained model to predict house price.
+Steppers are basically widgets that modify the [state](https://developer.apple.com/documentation/swiftui/state) of our house attribute variables (lines 6–8).
+A [button](https://www.simpleswiftguide.com/how-to-add-button-to-navigation-bar-in-swiftui/) on the navigation bar (line 31–40) calls our model from within the predictPrice function (line 46).
+This produces an [alert message](https://www.hackingwithswift.com/quick-start/swiftui/how-to-show-an-alert) with the predicted price.
 ```swift
 import SwiftUI
 import CoreML